We welcome contributions to Hyperledger in many forms, and there’s always plenty to do!

 Maintainers may be removed by explicit resignation, for prolonged inactivity (e.g. 3 or more months with no review comments), or for some infraction of the code of conduct or by consistently demonstrating poor judgement.
 A proposed removal also requires a majority approval.
 A maintainer removed for inactivity should be restored following a sustained resumption of contributions and reviews (a month or more) demonstrating a renewed commitment to the project.

 Fabric provides a release approximately once every four months with new features and improvements.
 New feature work is merged to the Fabric main branch on GitHub.
-Releases branches are created prior to each release so that the code can stabilize while new features continue to get merged to the master branch.
+Releases branches are created prior to each release so that the code can stabilize while new features continue to get merged to the main branch.
 Important fixes will also be backported to the most recent LTS (long-term support) release branch, and to the prior LTS release branch during periods of LTS release overlap.

 See releases for more details.